angular/material/.github/CONTRIBUTING.md

   generation

 ##### Scope
-The scope could be anything specifying the place of the commit change.
+The scope could be anything that helps specifying the scope (or feature) that is changing.

+Examples
+- select(multiple):
+- dialog(alert):

 ##### Subject
-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize first letter